WVURAIL/dspira-lessons/_posts/2020-11-12-RaspberryPi-OsInstall.md

 cd examples
 python NsfIntegrate24.py

-The first command changes to the directory (cd) containing the GnuRadio designs for Radio Astronomy.
+The first command changes to the directory (cd) containing the GNU Radio designs for Radio Astronomy.
 The second command starts a python program.
 The programs are also available for free from our github site, West Virginia University Radio Astronomy Instrumentation Lab (WVURAIL).
 These programs have been tested on Linux x86 laptops, Mac computers, Odroid N2 and Raspberry PI (3 and 4) computers.

 If you have an AIRSPY you’d use NsfIntegrate25.py or NsfIntegrate100.py for 2.5 MHz or 10 MHz bandwidth observations.
 If you have an AIRSPY-mini you’d use NsfIntegrate30.py or NsfIntegrate60.py for 3.0 or 6.0 MHz bandwidth observations.
 For the Pluto SDR you’d use NsfIntegrate45.py and for the SDRplay you’d use NsfIntegrate80.py or NsfIntegrate90.py for 8.0 or 9.0 MHz bandwidth observations.